fredwu/jquery-endless-scroll/README.md

 ## Browser Support

 All modern browsers (Firefox, Chrome, Safari, Opera, IE7+) should be supported.
-It Endless Scroll doesn't work on a particular browser, please open an issue.
+Please [open an issue](https://github.com/fredwu/jquery-endless-scroll/issues) if Endless Scroll doesn't work on a particular browser.

 ## Changelog